 Card is a class object, so it has type type. card1 has type Card.
-(To save space, I didn't draw the contents of suit\names and rank\names).
+(To save space, I didn't draw the contents of suit_names and rank_names).

-18.3 Comparing cards
+18.3 COMPARING CARDS

-For built-in types, there are relational operators (<, >, ==, etc.) that compare values and determine when one is greater than, less than, or equal to another.
-For user-defined types, we can override the behavior of the built-in operators by providing a method named \\cmp\\.
+For built-in types, there are conditional operators (<, >, ==, etc.) that compare values and determine when one is greater than, less than, or equal to another.
+For user-defined types, we can override the behavior of the built-in operators by providing a method named cmp.

-\\cmp\\ takes two parameters, self and other, and returns a positive number if the first object is greater, a negative number if the second object is greater, and 0 if they are equal to each other.
+cmp takes two parameters, self and other, and returns a positive number if the first object is greater, a negative number if the second object is greater, and 0 if they are equal to each other.